zakk-h/HarvestHope/README.md

 ## Future Enhancements
 - Transitioning from CSV to Google Sheets or a database system for real-time updates, concurrent modification, and improved data consistency.
 - Adding features such as time-based notifications, change history, and the ability to update item sections.

+# Scripts
+Additionally, there are several scripts included in the project that can perform the following tasks:
+- Estimate the price of phone models based on predefined criteria.
+- Use a language model to generate price estimates for phone models.
+- Merge data from different CSV files to create a comprehensive dataset.